frederic-perez/AmE-dictionary/data/dictionary.md

 __in (one's) heyday__ _idiom_ In, at, or during the period of one's greatest success, power, vigor, etc.
 __in (one's) own right__ _idiom_ Through the force of one's own skills or qualifications.
 __in (someone's) view__ _idiom_ In someone's opinion.
+__in (someone's) wheelhouse__ _idiom_ In, related to, or matching someone's general interests, abilities, or area of familiarity; in someone's comfort zone.
 __in a bad light__ _idiom_ Negatively; under unfavorable circumstances.
 (Typically used with the verbs "see" or "show," or some similar variation.)
 __in a jam__ _idiom_ In a troublesome situation.
 __in a measure__ _idiom_ To a certain degree or extent; somewhat.